AcademySoftwareFoundation/opencue.io/content/en/docs/Getting started/installing-pycue-and-pyoutline.md

 instead of working directly with XML.
 PyOutline is used by CueSubmit to construct its job submissions.

-PyCue and PyOutline will need to be available on all systems which want to make use of these libraries.
-This includes all systems which will run tools such as CueGUI and CueSubmit which depend on them.
+Install the PyCue and PyOutline libraries on the systems of all users that want to use them.
+Make sure you also install PyCue and PyOutline on all systems that run tools such as CueGUI and CueSubmit, which depend on the libraries.

 ## Before you begin